andyatkinson/andyatkinson.github.io/_posts/2024-03-07-postgresfm-podcast-rails-plus-postgres.md

 Active Record is one of the main reasons Rails developers like Rails.

-While Active Record helpers are designed to allow developers to not write SQL, for developers do *do* wish to write SQL, that's also possible using Active Record.
+While Active Record helpers are designed to allow developers to not write SQL, for developers that *do* wish to write SQL, that's also possible using Active Record.
 This can be quite handy to co-mingle SQL and Active Record code.

 ## Active Record for schema evolution management

-Besides activing as an ORM, there's another primary use of Active Record, and that's as the schema management and evolution tool.
+Besides acting as an ORM, there's another primary use of Active Record, and that's as the schema management and evolution tool.
 This means we're writing Active Record to modify database objects, creating things like tables, indexes, or views.

 Outside of Ruby on Rails, other communities might use tools like Flyway or Liquibase, or a tool that's built in to the web framework.

 Active Record has a lot of nice helpers to perform DDL changes, and beyond that, there are lots of open source libraries that enhance Active Record further for "Migrations."

-There is no concept of safe migrations though, which are migrations that take long locks and can block concurrent operations.
+There's no concept of safe migrations though, which are migrations that take long locks and can block concurrent operations.
 Fortunately, open source libraries exist that can be easily added to achieve this.

 ## What’s the schema.rb vs structure.sql beef about?